Cabinet ministers refuse to publicly declare offshore interests and non-dom status

 While working as a banker, Mr Javid was linked to Dark Blue Investments, an employee benefit trust in which staff were paid share bonuses via trusts to avoid tax.
 The supreme court ruled that tax ought to be paid on these bonuses.

-Experts have queried Mr Javid’s use of non-dom status as he was born in the UK and he would have had to declare that he did not intend to live in the country long term.
+Experts have queried Mr Javid’s use of non-dom status, given that he was born in the UK and therefore would have had to declare that he did not intend to live in the country in the long term.

-Jacob Rees-Mogg, Brexit opportunities minister, has listed his share in Somerset Capital Management Limited, an investment firm that has operations in the Cayman Islands in the register of MPs’ interests.
+Jacob Rees-Mogg, Brexit opportunities minister, has listed his share in Somerset Capital Management Limited, an investment firm that has operations in the Cayman Islands, in the register of MPs’ interests.

 A spokesperson for Alok Sharma could not be reached for comment.